playcanvas/developer.playcanvas.com/content/en/user-manual/assets/models/building.md

 [Blender][4] is a fantastic free tool for 3D modeling and it is perfect for generating 3D assets for PlayCanvas.

-Blender supports exporting to both COLLADA and FBX, but the built-in exporters do have some limitations.
+Blender supports exporting to GLB, FBX and COLLADA but the built-in exporters do have some limitations.

 ### **Map Types**